Qingx/aion2_dps_meter/README.md

 <!-- Notes -->
 ## Notes

-I created app for myself and clean up it a bit before release to github.
+App was created for myself and cleaned up before release to github.

 I tested it with 2 monitors with requirements mentioned upper.
 Feel free to fork or write issues.
-Code can have bugs or bad patterns
+Code can have bugs or bad patterns.

+Data gathered from combat log can be used in more detailed analysis(by skills/by multiplier types)

 <!-- Screenshots -->
 ## Screenshots